 8. CONSUMER AWARENESS AND YOUTH ADVOCATES

 Even those who felt hopeless about politics voiced optimism of just how passionate the next generation of consumers and citizens is when it comes to climate change and marine plastic pollution.
+There is also more and more evidence to suggest that sustainability is good for business as a result of these passionate consumers.

 There is hope of the impact this will have on companies and governments.